metal-stack/docs/docs/src/index.md

 ### Fast Provisioning

-Provisioning bare metal machines should not feel much different from virtual machines.
-And to be honest: Slow environments are no fun to work with. metal-stack is capable of provisioning servers in less than a minute.
+Provisioning bare metal machines should not feel much different from virtual machines. metal-stack is capable of provisioning servers in less than a minute.
 The underlying network topology is based on BGP and allows announcing new routes to your host machines in a matter of seconds.

 ### No-Ops